pamflow-org/pamflow/docs/source/tutorial/species_detection.md

 ## Species detection

-Here you will learn how use pamflow for automatic species detection and identification in the collected audios, filter for the custom list of target species and store segmetns of the audios having relavant animal vocalizations.
+Here you will learn how to use pamflow for automatic species detection and identification in the collected audios, filter for the custom list of target species and store segments of the audios having relavant animal vocalizations.

 ***Table of Contents***: